 - The “timeline” which was a default in the dashboard, is not compulsory.
 The new dashboard is cool!
 You can customize it the way your want.
 E.g., create a dashboard with only “Pie charts” of your marketing campaigns or a dashboard with only timelines of your different traffic sources.
 No mandatory sections, all yours!

 - The right sidebar is sometimes annoying and takes up unnecessary space.
-Now you can remove it by one click.
-Your dashboard is spread on the entire screen, reducing destructions.
+Now you can remove it with one click.
+Your dashboard is spread on the entire screen, reducing destruction.

 Overall, The new Dashboard in Google Analytics 5 is now more smooth, good-looking, and easy to use.